 The Red Canyon Bicycle Trail (a National Recreation Trail), running for more than 8 paved miles, is appropriately named.
 This must-do path travels through scenic red canyons in an area referred to as "Little Bryce," after the nearby Bryce Canyon National Park.

 The trail offers a non-motorized alternative to the busy State Route (Scenic Byway) 12, both winding through the Red Canyon in Utah's Dixie National Forest to a high mountain plateau.
 Surrounding the trail are towering cliffs and scattered pine forest.

-For a longer trek, trail-goers can connect with the Thunder Mountain Trail on the path's western tip.
+For a longer trek, trail-goers can connect with the rustic Thunder Mountain Trail on the path's western tip.
 Access to campgrounds is also available.

 Parking is available on the trail's western end off SR 12 at the Thunder Mountain Trailhead or Red Canyon Visitor Center.